opsee/ferengi/README.md

 npm install

 // Build the static site.
-Output will be in dist/ grunt build
+Output will be in dist/ NODE_ENV='production' grunt build

-// Build the static site and watch for any changes grunt watch
+// Build the static site and watch for any changes NODE_ENV='production' grunt watch

 // Run the tests.
 Everything must lint and build before it can get
 // merged onto master.
 grunt test

 // Deploy to production
-grunt deploy
+NODE_ENV='production' grunt deploy

 // List all the other cool stuff you can do grunt --help